mikkojamG/NDL-VuFind-ui-components/source/components/molecules/navigation/pagination/pager-with-label.md

 #### Description

 Pager component.
-Generally used for pagination, but also works controlling dynamically loaded content (e.g. scheduling widget).
+Generally used for pagination, but also works for controlling dynamically loaded content (e.g. scheduling widget).

 #### Properties